marcotessarotto/ttpw/trunk/doc/index.rst

 Some functions can be of interest, eventually for another project.

 ..
-    Separated from main content as this is les important and dont have to interfer with first reading and module usage comprehension.
+    Separated from main content as this is les important and don't have to interfer with first reading and module usage comprehension.

 .. autofunction:: blank_to_space